maiyopabz/What-I-Learned/Aws/iam_aws_cli_section.md

 We are allowing users to use some services in AWS.
 So these policies will help us define permissions of our users.
 And so in AWS, you don't allow everyone to do everything that would be catastrophic, because a new user could basically launch so many services and they will cost you a lot of money or would be valid for security.
 So in AWS, you apply a principle called `the least privilege principle`.
-So you don't give more permissions than a user needs.
+So you don't give more permissions than a user needs..